Orangeburg pipe: History

-The first known use of any fiber pipe was in an experimental water delivery line in the Boston area.
+The first known use of any fiber pipe was in an experimental water delivery line in the Boston, Massachusetts, area.
 The pipeline, finished in 1867, measured 1.5 miles in length and was in use through 1927.
-Bituminized pipe was not in widespread commercial use until the late 19th century when it was utilized exclusively as electrical conduit.
+Bituminized pipe was not in widespread commercial use until the late 19th century when it was used exclusively as electrical conduit.

-In 1893, Stephen Bradley, Sr. founded the Fiber Conduit Company in Orangeburg, New York.
+In 1893, Stephen Bradley Sr. founded the Fiber Conduit Company in Orangeburg, New York.
 Bradley's neighboring Union Electric Company power plants used exhaust steam from their generators to dry lengths of fiber conduit before they were sealed with liquified coal tar pitch.
 In turn, the Fiber Conduit Company's conduits were used to run electrical wiring throughout numerous newly constructed buildings across the country for the next forty years.
 Bradley, along with several competitors, installed miles of the fiber electrical conduit in skyscrapers, such as the Empire State Building.

 The early 1900s brought tremendous expansion of the telephone, telegraph and electrical industries, along with subway construction along the eastern seaboard.
 This expansion in installation of electrical and telecommunications wiring within buildings and subway tunnels brought with it a rising demand for fiber conduit to run it in.
 In addition, fiber conduit was increasingly being used for underground ducting for distributing wires under streets and roads, particularly where they were being excavated to build subways, as well as along railroads.

 Fiber was next adopted by the booming oil industry to pump salt waste-water from drilling sites to treatment and disposal areas.
 During what ended up being trial usage of the Fiber Conduit Co.'s "Alkacid" line it was quickly discovered that while long-lived and incredibly durable in normal drainage operations, such pipe easily ruptured under pressure.
 The industry then shifted to more durable asbestos cement pipe.

-While a variety of companies competed with Fiber Conduit Co., including American (East Chicago, Ill), J–M Fibre Conduit (Lockport, NY), Bermico (Brown Co. of Berlin, NH), and American (Fulton, NY), it was by far and away the industry leader in bituminized fiber conduit piping throughout the early 20th century and beyond.
+While a variety of companies competed with Fiber Conduit Co., including American (East Chicago, Indiana), J–M Fibre Conduit (Lockport, New York), Bermico (Brown Co. of Berlin, New Hampshire), and American (Fulton, New York), it was by far and away the industry leader in bituminized fiber conduit piping throughout the early 20th century and beyond.
 With cast iron in short supply during World War II demand sharply increased with the need for electrical conduit for use in new airfields and military bases.
 In 1948, the name of the Fiber Conduit Company was changed to the Orangeburg Manufacturing Company.
 During the postwar housing boom, the demand for cheap housing materials was at an all-time high and available drainage materials were scarce.
 Orangeburg Manufacturing produced a thicker-walled centrifugally-laminated pipe, sturdier for sewer and drain uses, which became known simply as "Orangeburg pipe".

 So rapidly did PVC and ABS overtake bituminized pipe in the 1970s that the Orangeburg Pipe Company closed by 1974.
-Countless thousands of miles of decaying bituminized pipe remain in use throughout the US, slowly being replaced by modern alternatives.
+Countless thousands of miles of decaying bituminized pipe remain in use throughout the U.S., slowly being replaced by modern alternatives.